Expensify/App/docs/articles/new-expensify/account-settings/Preferences.md

 description: How to manage your Expensify Preferences
 ---
 # Overview
-Your Preferences in Expensify allow you to customise how you use New Expensify.
+Your Preferences in Expensify allow you to customize how you use New Expensify.

 - Set your theme preference